Perpetue237/rag-api-template/README.md

 ## Features

 - **File Upload:** Easily upload PDF files to the server.
-- **Document Loading:** Load and process documents using the PyPDFLoader.
+- **Document Loading:** Load and process documents using the langchain PyPDFLoader.
 - **Text Splitting:** Split documents into manageable chunks using the CharacterTextSplitter.
 - **Vector Store:** Create a FAISS vector store from document chunks for efficient retrieval.
 - **Embeddings:** Use HuggingFace embeddings to transform text data.